TAP Movies

 TAP Movies (stylized as tap MOVIES) is a Philippine pay television channel dedicated to Hollywood films owned by TAP Digital Media Ventures Corporation.
 It was launched on October 1, 2021.

 Programming

 Much like other English-language movie channels, TAP Movies mainly carries films from major Hollywood film studios Universal Pictures, Paramount Pictures, Skydance Media, Warner Bros.
-Pictures, Sony Pictures, Millennium Media, Metro-Goldwyn-Mayer, Lionsgate Films, Vine Alternative Investments, and Voltage Pictures, among others.
+Pictures, Sony Pictures, Metro-Goldwyn-Mayer, Lionsgate Films, Vine Alternative Investments, Voltage Pictures, and Millennium Media among others.
 In addition, Filipino-dubbed (or Tagalized) versions of select movie titles are also aired on weekends from August 2024 until March 2025.

 In addition to movies, the channel also airs TV miniseries and live theatrical musicals.

+Sister channels

 TAP Action Flix

 TAP Action Flix is the secondary movie channel of TAP DMV.
 It features Hollywood films related to horror, suspense, thriller, sports and action genres.

+TAP Silog

+TAP Silog is the movie channel of TAP DMV.
+It is a complimentary Hollywood movie channel to TAP Movies but airs Tagalog-dubbed versions of the said genre.
+It is named after the Tapsilog, a popular breakfast dish consisting of Tapa and Silog.